SCAN THE DOG:

 LIVING DRIVE: A research team from the UK and Japan caused the bacterium Magnetospirilllum magneticum to grow magnets that could perhaps be used in future hard drives.
 When the bacteria ingest iron they produce tiny crystals of the mineral magnetite.
 The researchers studied the way the microbes collect, shape and position these nanomagnets inside themselves and then copied the techniques to create smaller magnets than traditional processes can manage.
 Maybe our future hard drives will just be made of bacteria.
+BBC details.

 WIFI DOWN: French researchers have created wallpaper that blocks frequencies used by wireless LANs yet allows cellphone signals and other radio waves through.
 The wallpaper should be available for sale in 2013.
 The wallpaper works by blocking only select frequencies rather than all of them.
 That could put a dent in the wardriving.
 Ars Technica explains.